 Depending on the capacity of your blender and your volume needs, try these ratios.
 The water listed is not the soaking water, but the final water used to make the milk.

-- 9 ounces almonds to 6 cups water
+- 9 ounces almonds to 6 cups water.

-- 6 ounces almonds to 5 cups water
+- 6 ounces almonds to 4 cups water (1 quart).

-- 4 ½ ounces water to 3 cups water
+- 4 ½ ounces water to 3 cups water.

 Tips For Buying Raw Almonds